Oslo, Norway

 We asked people about the cost of living in Oslo, they wrote:

 "The cost of living in Oslo is generally considered to be high.
 Rent for a nice 1 bedroom apartment in Oslo can range from around $1,500 to $2,500 USD per month, while a nice 2 bedroom apartment can range from around $2,000 to $3,500 USD per month.
-Eating dinner at a moderately priced restaurant in Oslo can cost around $20 to $30 USD per person," wrote one expat living in Oslo.
+Eating dinner at a moderately priced restaurant in Oslo can cost around $20 to $30 USD per person," commented one expat who moved to Oslo.

 What are the visa & residency requirements in Oslo?